paulgrayson/canned/README.md

 Chat system - playing around with node + coffeescript + socket.io + mongodb

 Canned is a chat app.
-It is for the sole purpose of playing with node + coffeescript + socket.io + mongodb.
+It is for the sole purpose of playing with node + coffeescript + socket.io + mongodb + oauth.

 Chat usernames are twitter ids.
 When you go to '/' the app will redirect you to twitter to login and obtain your twitter id.